 Planning to cross to Tanzania?
-Check more about Tanzanian park fees.
-Keep in mind that with a non-tanzanian registered vehicle you pay $150/day for the vehicle feed at TANAPA managed parks.
+Read more about Tanzanian park fees.
+Keep in mind that with a non-Tanzanian registered vehicle you will pay $150/day for the vehicle entry fee at TANAPA managed parks.

-There are a lot of wildlife safari destinations, national parks, national reserves and private conservancies that are well worth a visit.
-We keep updating our blog about the most beautiful destinations in Kenya that you can visit with your rental car.
+There are a lot of wildlife safari destinations, national parks, national reserves and private conservancies that are well worth a visit in Kenya.
+We keep our blog updated about the most beautiful destinations in Kenya that you can visit with your rental car.
 You can find tips about campsites, routes and suggestions from us and fellow roadtrippers in these posts:

-Elephants and buffaloes are beautiful and giant creatures who will certainly leave a firm impression on your safari trip.
-As elephants love bushy areas (= food), they can sometimes appear from behind a bush very sudden en in close proximity of your car.
+Elephants and buffaloes are beautiful, giant creatures who will certainly leave a firm impression on your safari trip.
+As elephants love bushy areas (bush = food), they can sometimes appear from behind a bush very suddenly in close proximity to your car.
 When you are that close, the car suddenly feels slightly fragile compared to these huge animals.

-So, safety tips are in place here: always be alert and drive as if you would expect animals lurking around the corner.
-Keep an eye on heavy moving bushes and trees.
-Keeping distance is key.
+So, safety tips are key here: always be alert and drive as if you would expect animals lurking around the corner.
+Keep an eye on moving bushes and trees.
+Keeping your distance is key.
 Never try to drive towards elephants intentionally.
-Heavy ear flapping, trumping his trunk and bluff charging are signs that he or she is a bit pissed off by your company.
+Heavy ear flapping, trumping their trunk and bluff charging are signs that he or she is a bit pissed off by your company.

 When you encounter an elephant or lonely buffalo on the road, do the following: make sure you have a clear route to drive away if necessary, always leave your engine running, stay calm, keep your voices down and most of all, enjoy the experience!